19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 | 240’-270’          | 480’-540’          | 800’-900’          | -16     |
 | 270’-300’          | 540’-600’          | 900’-1000’         | -18     |
 | 300’-330’          | 600’-660’          | 1000’-1100’        | -20     |

-### Line of Sight and Cover Rules
-- If a target is behind cover, the attacker receives an additional -2 penalty.

-- If the target is totally obstructed from the attacker, but the attacker knows their precise location (within a 5’ square), they can make an attack with an additional -10 penalty and [Disadvantage](Dice%20Rolls/Disadvantage.md) provided there exists a reasonable path for the projectile’s arc to the target.

-- If the attacker does not know the precise location or there is no reasonable path for the projectile, then no attack can be made.